ICSC-CN-HPC-Spoke-4-Earth-Climate/documentation/docs/source/1_introduction.rst

 distributed version control system, that tracks changes in files, and is particularly useful when different people are working on the same file at the same time.
-`GitHub <https://github.com/>`_ is a web-based platform which provides hosting for Git repositories, extending the functionalities of Git with a web-based graphical interface and many other features like issue tracking and pull requests.
-It enables code sharing and collaborative work, fostering the revision process, allowing the integration of different development lines without impacting the functionalities of the production code, and providing instruments to solve conflicts.
+`GitHub <https://github.com/>`_ is an online platform for hosting Git repositories.
+It adds a web interface and features such as issue tracking and pull requests, making collaboration easier and helping teams manage code changes.
+It supports sharing code and collaborating across teams, helping integrate multiple development lines safely and resolve conflicts efficiently.

 The aim of having a common space to gather the code produced within Spoke 4 - Earth & Climate of the